 Sign up for these sites, and you’ll get notified when you qualify for a survey.
 You’ll answer a few qualifying questions, complete the survey and earn points you can cash in for gift cards to major retailers like Amazon.

-Plus, when you sign up for Point Club right now, you’ll earn bonus points worth $5!
+Plus, when you sign up for MyPoints right now, you’ll earn $5 for taking your first five surveys!

 3. Improve Your Fitness Routine Instead of Spending More Time With Friends